taipahuchu/Loss-Given-Default-in-SAS/README.md

 to make better predictions compared with linear regression and fractional response regression.
 All the statistical models are performed in SAS/STAT®, SAS® 9.2, using specifically PROC REG and PROC NLMIXED, and the model evaluation metrics are calculated in PROC IML.
 This project gives a detailed description on how to use PROC NLMIXED to build and estimate generalized linear models and mixed effects models.
+Lgd is Loss given default.
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=taipahuchu)](https://github.com/anuraghazra/github-readme-stats)

 ### Hi there 👋, Modeling Loss Given Default in SAS/STAT